 What products does Mina have in store next?

 FK: Next year, we’ll be launching a line of organic Moroccan teas.
 Morocco’s famous for its mint tea—made with a kind of mint called Nana.
 It’s indigenous to Morocco and it’s very fragrant—it’s like spearmint times 10.
 So we’re launching an authentic Moroccan mint herbal tea, an organic mint green tea, and lemon verbena herbal tea, all grown in Morocco.
 We’re also introducing an organic loose-leaf tea in a tin.

 We’re also launching a line of artisanal hand-rolled Moroccan couscous.
 Morocco’s the mother land of couscous.
 We’ll have a golden couscous, which is the classic couscous that everyone knows, a whole wheat couscous, and a pearl couscous.
 Those will be out in the spring or middle of 2018.
 The teas will be out in the first quarter of the year.
 Later in 2018, we’ll also introduce culinary argan oil, preserved lemons and olives.

 The whole idea behind Mina is making Moroccan food easy and user-friendly.
 They’re also clean, made with no preservatives and all natural ingredients.

 We didn’t want to confuse the consumer with so many Moroccan foods when they were just learning.
 So we’re taking our time, but slowly but surely, we’ll have a full range.

 Tea seems like a fairly saturated category.
 Does that concern you?
 Why introduce a new tea?

 FK: There are so many teas; it’s one of the largest sets.
-But they’re all doing everything.
-Our specialty is going to be Moroccan tea and only Moroccan tea.
-We’re carving out a niche, and focusing on what we know and what we’re best at.
+But they’re all doing the same things.
+Our specialty is Moroccan teas and only Moroccan teas.
+We’re carving out a niche, and focusing on what we know and do best.